HCGB-IGTP/XICRA/XICRA_pip/docs/source/user_guide/modules/prep.rst

 - For further information of the module functionallity, check this :doc:`page <../../api/modules/prep>`.

-Output of trimm for each sample
+Output of prep for each sample
 -------------------------------
 After the ``prep`` module excution, a data folder will be generated.
 Inside it, for each sample, a new folder will be created (called as the sample).
 These sample folders will contain links to all the raw files that correspond to each sample (if -\ -copy_reads has